floswald/floswald.github.io-bk/research/research.md

 ## Impact of Airbnb on Traditional Rental Markets with Jean-Benoit Eyemoud, Guillaume Chapelle and Joan Monras.

-## Location and Household Size with Nicolas Coeurdacier and Pierre-Philippe Combes.
+## Location and Household Size with Nicolas Coeurdacier, Laurent Gobillon and Pierre-Philippe Combes.